DenisMth/Yu-Gi-Oh-API-call/README.md

 ## Operating mode

+- Created an HTML form to get a card name to search through an API.
 - Using a Yu-Gi-Oh!
 API to collect card informations.
 (API can be found at https://ygoprodeck.com/api-guide/)
 - Displaying all images of the card versions existing in the API.